shervinea/cheatsheet-translation/pl/cs-230-convolutional-neural-networks.md

 13. Architecture of a traditional CNN ― Convolutional neural networks, also known as CNNs, are a specific type of neural networks that are generally composed of the following layers:

-⟶Konwolucyjna sieć neuronowa - (ang.
-CNN ― Convolutional Neural Network) jest to rodzaj sieci neuronowch, które zazwyczaj składają się z następujących warstw: konwolucyjnej (ang. convolution), redukującej (ang. pooling) i w pełni połączonej (ang. fully connected).
+⟶Konwolucyjna sieć neuronowa ― (ang.
+Convolutional Neural Network, CNN) jest to rodzaj sieci neuronowch, które zazwyczaj składają się z następujących warstw: konwolucyjnej (ang. convolution), redukującej (ang. pooling) i w pełni połączonej (ang. fully connected).

 14. The convolution layer and the pooling layer can be fine-tuned with respect to hyperparameters that are described in the next sections.